May Day is drawing closer and the dates for this years magical Jack-in-the-Green and Green Man events are being finalised.

 The Bovey Tracey Jack-in-the-Green goes out with Grimspound Border Morris.
 He can be seen greeting the Mayday dawn up on Haytor and then afterwards puts in an appearance in Bovey Tracey.

 Highworth in Wiltshire celebrated it’s 800th anniversary in 2006 with a Jack-in-the-Green and the Jack is now an annual tradition as part of the May Market.
 The Highworth Jack-in-the-Green parades each year through the streets of Highworth with the Bang to Rites Drummers.

 Known as The Guildford Bush, this Jack was revived by the Pilgrim Morris Men in 1979 and is built from Laurel.
 For many years the Jack was carried by folklorist George Frampton.
-The parade will commence at 10:30 outside The Star on the High Street.
+Last year the parade commenced at 10:30 outside The Star on the High Street.
 The Jack processes with the Pilgrim Morris Men to Castle Green where the Maypole is erected and the dancing involving guest Morris sides begins.
 2016 marked the 40th Summerpole.